 While rotating maize crops between paddocks decreases disease pressure, there is a significant nitrogen loss associated with spraying out and/or cultivating longterm pasture paddocks.
 If you are growing maize in rotation with pasture, be particularly careful about nitrogen input levels.
 Select a maize hybrid which will be ready for harvest early allowing you to establish a cover crop well in advance of the winter months.

 Under the proposed Healthy Rivers/Wai Ora Waikato Regional Plan, there is no cultivation within 5 metres of a waterway.
 Other Regional Councils have, or are implementing similar restrictions.
 The key aim is to keep soil particles out of waterways.
 The challenge for arable farmers will be what to do with the area around waterways so they don’t become harbours for weeds and insects which will impact crop yields.
 Again the restriction is on cultivation, not cropping.
 Perhaps the outer parts of paddocks will need to be no-till cropped even if the inside is cultivated.

-In the future, yield mapping and variable rate fertiliser application technology will ensure crop demand and nutrient application rates are better matched.
-Reduced tillage techniques, once refined for New Zealand growing conditions, will decrease nutrient losses without yield penalties.
+Yield mapping and variable rate fertiliser application technology will ensure crop demand and nutrient application rates are better matched.
+Reduced tillage techniques, are being refined for New Zealand growing conditions, and these will decrease nutrient losses without yield penalties.
 These and other emerging technologies will improve environmental sustainability while at the same time maintaining grower profitability.